Toggle menu

 Connecting Yarm

-The Council is proposing to deliver an improved cycle link along Durham Lane to connect key employment sites and surrounding residential areas.
+The Council is delivering an improved cycle link along Durham Lane to connect key employment sites and surrounding residential areas.

-This will reduce congestion and reliance on car travel.
+This will reduce congestion and provide infrastructure that provides travel choice.

-The cycle infrastructure will include a shared footway cycle track and a segregated footway and cycle track between Elton Interchange and Egglescliffe School, which is approximately 4km in length.
+Phase 1 of the cycle infrastructure will include a shared footway-cycleway and a segregated footway and cycle track, between Elton Interchange and the new Eaglescliffe Train Station western car park.

-It will link into the existing National Cycle Network at the A66 junction, with the new West Stockton development to the north of this, with a local link access to Yarm Road at the Urlay Nook Road roundabout.
+It will link into the existing National Cycle Network at the A66 junction, with the new West Stockton development to the south.

-There is a need to cut back hedges and shrubs within the highway verge to facilitate the new cycle route in this area in adopted highway, within Council ownership.
+There is a need to cut back hedges and shrubs within some areas of highway verge to facilitate the new cycle route in this area, all in adopted highway, within Council ownership.

 The Council is engaging with adjacent landowners to inform them of the proposed works.

-View the map of the proposed cycle route on Durham Lane (PDF) [535KB]
+View a map of the cycle route on Durham Lane (PDF, 1 MB)

 An artist's impression of the shared lane cycleways proposal for Durham Lane north of NIFC